WSKY-TV: Newscasts

 Since its inception, WSKY-TV has aired no local news programming of its own.
 However, it did air two 11 p.m. weeknight newscasts from CBS affiliate WTKR during that station's coverage of the 2009 NCAA Division I men's basketball tournament.
 WTKR did broadcast late newscasts at midnight when the coverage concluded.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WSKY-TV discontinued regular programming on its analog signal, over VHF channel 4, in November 2006.
-The station's digital signal moved to VHF channel 9, in mid-May 2010, using PSIP to display WSKY-TV's virtual channel as 4 on digital television receivers.
+The station's digital signal moved to VHF channel 9, in mid-May 2010, using virtual channel 4.